johnbrussell/gtfs_parser/README.md

  The purpose of this dictionary is to differentiate between the various variations of each route.
 So, for each key in the `uniqueRouteTrips` dictionary, all `trips` in the value's `tripIds` field will have exactly the same set of stops in exactly the same order.

+ ## stopLocations

+ `stopLocations` is a dictionary.
+The keys are stop IDs.
+The values are `stopLocation` namedtuples where the `lat` attributes are the latitudes of the stops and the `long` attributes are the longitudes of the stops.

  ## Visualization

  Collectively these outputs allow for easy access to information about a particular trip, or iteration over many trips, in a way that does the work of combining useful information from the various input tables into one place and returns a data structure that is easier and faster to work with than a pandas data frame.
 The output looks something like this: